 To Err Is Human

 While we believe this AI-driven approach to project planning is the smart way to build project plans and cost estimates, we are not pretending that it is perfect.
 It is not, but it’s a lot better than the ‘start with a blank sheet of paper’ approach that the planning tools to date have offered.

 In the case where the tool makes an erroneous suggestion that perhaps isn’t relevant to the scope in question, then it can learn from its mistake.
 When the planner or cost estimator tells the tool that the suggestion was bad, it learns from this so that next time it doesn’t make the same mistake again.
 This machine-learning approach to planning is one of the first times we are actually not only taking on board suggestions from stored knowledge but also finessing that knowledge as we move forward.
 That’s a pretty powerful concept.

 CPM-based project planning is a complex science and one that, despite the numerous tools available, carries a pretty poor track record with regards to accurately predicting project outcomes.
 Historically, we haven’t done a good job of learning from our experiences in order to help forecast what will happen the next time around.
 AI is a huge step in the right direction in helping with this.
 AI and knowledge-driven planning isn’t trying to replace the role of the planner though.
-Instead, it’s trying to help make the planner build a better cost and schedule forecast and that’s exactly what we are doing with InEight Basis.
-See for yourself how this approach helps you build more realistic plans, faster.
+Instead, it’s trying to help make the planner build a better cost and schedule forecast and that’s exactly what we are doing with InEight Basis Project Management Software.
+See for yourself how Basis project management software helps you build more realistic plans, faster.

 For more information about InEight Basis’ planning and scheduling solutions, visit ineight.com/contact.